Taiwan Railway: Overview

 problematic, TRA's deficits paled in comparison to those incurred by European and U.S. transit agencies, and Japan National Railways (JNR) prior to its 1987 privatization.
 Like JNR and U.S. transit authorities, interest payments on long-term debt represents a significant burden for TRA.
 Planning for TRA's restructuring had been underway since 2000.

 Recent growth in the highway system and increased competition from bus companies and airlines has led to a decline in long-distance rail travel (except during major holidays such as Chinese New Year), though short and intermediate distance travel is still heavily utilized by commuters and students.
 The high-speed rail line is not run by TR, and is also a major source of competition.
 To offset this TR has begun placing an emphasis on tourism and short-distance commuter service.
 This has led to several special tourist trains running to scenic areas and hot springs, the addition of dining cars (originally deemed unnecessary due to Taiwan's relatively small size), and converting several smaller branch lines to attract tourists.
-Additionally, several new stations have been added in major metropolitan areas, and local commuter service increased.
-Its boxed lunches remain the company's most popular product with sales totaling NT$320 million (US$10.8 million) in 2010 (around 5% of its annual revenue).
+Several new stations have been added in major metropolitan areas, and local commuter service increased.
+Its boxed lunches remain the company's most popular product, with sales totaling NT$320 million (US$10.8 million) in 2010 (around 5% of its annual revenue).

 On 31 December 2010, TR signed a NT$10.6 billion contract with Sumitomo Group and Nippon Sharyo to supply 17 tilting train sets capable of traveling 150 km/h.
 These eight-car electric multiple units (EMUs) were delivered from 2012 to 2014 for Taroko Express services running between Taipei and Hualien on the east coast lines.
 The system achieved a single day record on 5 February 2011 during Chinese New Year celebrations, transporting 724,000 passengers a day.